jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [5] "Suspicious Occ"
 ```

 Inside the `[]` we can also use the - to make intervals between certain values.
-With numbers n-m means any number between n and m (inclusive).
-For letters, a-z means all lowercase letters and A-Z means all uppercase letters.
+For numbers, n-m means any number between n and m (inclusive).
+For letters, a-z means all lowercase letters and A-Z means all uppercase letters in that range (inclusive).

 ```r